Return to safety risks page

 As a user of chemicals, you are responsible for the entire chain, from selecting the appropriate product to correct disposal of associated waste.

-Ensure you have followed the appropriate chemical safety training courses, notably Chemical Safety - Awareness, and follow the procedures below for safe handling of chemical products.
+Ensure you have followed the appropriate chemical safety training courses, notably Chemical Safety - Awareness and Chemical Safety Handling, and follow the procedures below for safe handling of chemical products.

 In case of emergency or incident (spill, leak), call the CERN Fire & Rescue Service on +41 22 76 74444.